Jxkeorton/base-forum/README.md

 ### Features Left To Implement
 In future releases the following features will be implemented...
-- Email required on sign up
+- Email required on sign up with email verification
-- Make the app more social allowing users to follow and view others profiles
+- Make the app more social allowing users to follow and view other profiles
 - Include a weather API for live weather updates at the locations
 - Scroll arrows on location details page to go to the next/previous location
+- An option on the locations page to view a map with markers instead of a list of locations

 ### File Structure
 I chose to follow the colocation principle in my file structure after reading the following text from the (React)[https://legacy.reactjs.org/docs/faq-structure.html#:~:text=Eventually%20it%20will%20grow%20large,principle%20is%20called%20%E2%80%9Ccolocation%E2%80%9D.] documentation.